eddiepease/ml-template/README.md

 ## Starting to use mlflow

-[MLFlow](https://mlflow.org/docs/latest/tracking.html) is a machine learning tracking package which was open-sourced by databricks.
+[MLFlow](https://mlflow.org/docs/latest/tracking.html) helps to track and log machine learning experiments.
 To start using mlflow, follow the below steps:

 1. Adjust the code as necessary to fit your data/problem (e.g. you might need to do some data transformation / want to use a different ML model / use a different metric)